Evaluation guidelines for LLM applications

 Defining baselines, targets, and acceptable ranges for our RAG system metrics helps us stay on track and reach our goals.
 These benchmarks guide improvements and adapt to changes, ensuring we deliver the best experience for users while adding value to our organization.

-Metric | Baseline | Target | Acceptable Range |
+Metric | Baseline | Target | Acceptable range |

 ---|---|---|---|